samarog/samarog/README.md

   I’ve worked on <strong>frontend projects</strong>, creating intuitive interfaces, UI/UX, animations, and performance optimization with <strong>HTML, CSS, JavaScript, Bootstrap, jQuery, and React</strong>, as well as <strong>backend development</strong> with <strong>Node.js/Express, PostgreSQL, and REST APIs</strong>, with a strong emphasis on security and scalability.
-Recently, I’ve been conducting some experimental work with C# in the .NET environment.
+Recently, I’ve been conducting some experimental work with <strong>C#</strong> in the <strong>.NET</strong> environment.
 </p>

 <p>